h8d13/Garbware-Hackintosh/README.md

 To check your chip in live env `lspci | grep "Apple Inc."`

-## Restoring T2 Macbook Pro 15,1 FULL-DISK INSTALL (Also applies to many of late 2017 to 2020 releases)
+## Restoring T2 Macbook Pro 15,1 touchbar FULL-DISK INSTALL (Also applies to many of late 2017 to 2020 releases)

 Followed disk partitionning step from MacOS.
 Followed initial WiFi instructions to copy to EFI firmware from [T2-Wiki](https://wiki.t2linux.org/guides/wifi-bluetooth/)